🙂Monthly costs for one person with rent: $920 in Thailand versus $2,642 in United States.

 Thailand vs United States: Cost of Living - Frequently Asked Questions

-How does the cost of living in Thailand compare to United States?
+How does the cost of living in Thailand compare to the cost in United States?

 How do daily expenses compare in Thailand vs United States?

-Thailand is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Thailand: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

-Is rent more expensive in Thailand or United States?
+Is rent more expensive in Thailand or in United States?

-Rent in United States beats Thailand across the board, especially in major cities.
+Rent in United States is consistently higher than in Thailand across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

 Can you live in both Thailand and United States on $2,000 per month?

-In Thailand, $2,000 covers most cities easily.
-In United States, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In Thailand, $2,000 covers most cities easily; in United States it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Which country is better for expats: Thailand or United States?